 Deep Ellum's Glazed Donut Works opens early for the breakfast crowd and then smartly re-opens for the I've-had-a-few-drinks crowd.
 Patrons bar hopping or catching a concert can stop in to the Deep Ellum shop from 7 a.m. to noon or 9 p.m. to 2 a.m. to get a doughnut grilled cheese or a doughnut Monte Cristo.

-Glazed also does cheffy takes on dessert doughnuts, like their chocolate old-fashioned doughnut drizzled with Nutella.
+Glazed does cheffy takes on dessert doughnuts, like their chocolate old-fashioned drizzled with Nutella.
 Offerings change daily.

 2644 Elm St., Dallas. glazeddonutworks.com.

 Top Pot Doughnuts

-Seattle company Top Pot is a relative newcomer to the Dallas doughnut scene.
-Top Pot is mostly making desserts you're familiar with, such as apple fritters, bars and cake doughnuts.
+Seattle company Top Pot is mostly making desserts you're familiar with, such as apple fritters, bars and cake doughnuts.
 And there's nothing wrong with that.

 10332 Ferguson Road, Dallas. shipleydonuts.com.